-Alien Life In The Milky Way Galaxy Doubtful According To New Study
+Alien Life In The Milky Way Galaxy Doubtful, According To New Study

-Surely alien life exists somewhere in the universe, but a new study casts doubt on the possibility of that life living in the Milky Way Galaxy.
+Surely alien life exists somewhere in the universe, but a new study casts doubt on the possibility of that life living in the Milky Way.

-According to an NBC news report, a recent study conducted at the University of Oxford by three researchers, Anders Sandberg, Eric Drexler, and Toby Ord, certainly wrecks havoc on the commonly held notion that there must be more intelligent life somewhere out there.
+According to an NBC News report, a recent study conducted at the University of Oxford by three researchers, Anders Sandberg, Eric Drexler, and Toby Ord, certainly wreaks havoc on the commonly held notion that there must be more intelligent life somewhere out there.
 The researchers examined the Fermi Paradox, which points out that there’s been more than enough time for intelligent beings to colonize the Milky Way, and yet it has not happened.

 Their conclusions may seem rather astonishing.
-They found that there’s a 53 percent chance that earthlings exist in the Milky Way Galaxy alone with no other intelligence lifeforms anywhere in it.
+They found that there’s a 53 percent chance that earthlings exist in the Milky Way Galaxy alone with no other intelligent lifeforms anywhere in it.
 Perhaps even more shocking is that the same team arrived at a 40 percent chance that no other intelligent beings exist anywhere else in the visible universe.

-While all these calculations and probabilities are all well and good performed standing on the surface of the Earth, nobody really knows the truth of things without actually physically exploring new frontiers.
-While there are exciting probes and robots on Mars and plenty of amazing telescopes and other robotic exploration throughout the Milky Way, it appears as if peopled missions may be out of reach for some time.
+While all these calculations and probabilities are all well and good while performed on the surface of the Earth, nobody really knows the truth of things without actually physically exploring new frontiers.
+While there are exciting probes and robots on Mars and plenty of amazing telescopes and other robotic exploration throughout the Milky Way, it appears as if manned missions may be out of reach for some time.

 Are we truly alone in the cosmos?
 New study casts doubt on rise of alien life in our galaxy. https://t.co/TH9zQXLzrw